astronomer/docs/astro/deploy-code.md

 :::

-To enable the ability to push only DAGs to Astro for a faster development experience, you must enable the [DAG-only deploys](deploy-code.md#DAG-only-deploys) feature once for each Deployment.
+To enable the ability to push only DAGs to Astro for a faster development experience, you must enable the [DAG-only deploys](deploy-code.md#DAG-only-deploys) feature for each Deployment.
+You only need to enable the feature once.
 When it is enabled, you must still run `astro deploy` when you make a change to any file in your Astro project that is not in the `dags` directory.

 Enabling DAG-only deploys on Astro has a few benefits: